 pathogenic micro-organismsReading time:

-Unlike the preceding category, these are living organisms that share parasitic properties and that are capable of proliferating in a higher organism (especially humans) by inducing more or less serious health disorders in human beings; water, for these micro-organisms, merely constitutes a means of transport and of contamination.
-They have limited survival capability but a lifetime that varies depending on the organism concerned: The spore-forming or encysted forms are the most resistant; some viruses and bacteria can be hosted by parasite reservoirs; some worms have larvae forms that can develop in one or more intermediate hosts living in an aquatic environment (molluscs, crustaceans or fish).
+Unlike the preceding category, these are living organisms that share parasitic properties and that are capable of proliferating in a higher organism (especially humans) by inducing more or less serious health disorders; water, for these micro-organisms, merely constitutes a means of transport and of contamination.
+They have limited survival capability but a lifetime that varies depending on the organism concerned: the spore-forming or encysted forms are the most resistant; some viruses and bacteria can be hosted by parasite reservoirs; some worms have larvae forms that can develop in one or more intermediate hosts living in an aquatic environment (molluscs, crustaceans or fish).
 Their persistence also depends on the medium’s physical-chemical conditions, on predators …

-Water intended to produce potable water can contain a wide variety of pathogenic micro-organisms.
+Water intended to produce drinking water can contain a wide variety of pathogenic micro-organisms.
 Consequently, their identification and elimination require different techniques.

 Some have only come to light during recent decades, e.g.

 - Legionella, Campylobacter, Helicobacter, Mycobacterium and Escherichia coli O157:H7 strain;

 - Rotavirus, Calicivirus (Norwalk and hepatitis E), SARS Coronavirus;

 - Sporozoa (parasitic protozoa) of the orders Coccidia (Cryptosporidium, Cyclospora, Toxoplasma) or Microsporidia (Enterocytozoon, Encephalitozoon, Nosema…).